Wohlstand/libADLMIDI/README.md

 # Changelog
 ## 1.5.1   dev
  * Added an ability to disable the automatical arpeggio
+ * Added an ability to set the count of loops (how many times to play the song)

 ## 1.5.0.1 2020-10-11
  * Fixed an incorrect timer processing when using a real-time interface